hike-eclat/docs/docs/hike_programs.rst

 ip6_dst_tbmon()
 ------------------
-Perform tocken bucket monitoring per IPv6 destination.
+Perform token bucket monitoring per IPv6 destination.
 Update the tocken bucket state and return 0 if the packet is "in profile".
 The parameters of the token bucket are configured when the HIKe eBPF program is compiled.

 ip6_sd_tbmon()
 ------------------